7 Tech Tips To Launch Your Solo Business

 #6.
 When you can’t afford a web designer now

 Simple custom websites start at $2,000.
 But more elaborate designs or heavy-content sites are likely to cost 10 to 20 times more.
-For a newcomer eager to launch their first website, financing your web development project can go well over your budget.
+For a newcomer eager to launch their first website, financing your web development project can go well over your budget so it is your priority to find the cheapest way to make a website.
 That’s precisely why many solo entrepreneurs start to build their online business using intuitive and low-cost platforms such as WordPress, Wix, or even Squarespace.
 For small companies, Wix offers an affordable and easy to use platform that is entirely customizable in a few clicks.
 If you are looking to create a unique but inexpensive design, it’s a good place to start.

 #7.
 Get those ideas organized